taehoryu/arepo-tutorial/source/Session3.rst

 1) download the codes

 The codes are stored in `/afs/mpa/temp/tryu/AREPO_tutorial/`.
-So once you log onto the mpa cluster, you can see the codes when you go to the directory:
+So once you log onto the mpa cluster, please go to the directory and copy both to your directory (you should have access to my directory by now.
+If not, please let me know):

 .. code-block:: console

    $ cd /afs/mpa/temp/tryu/AREPO_tutorial/
+   $ cp -r * /afs/mpa/temp/<path_to_your_directory>/